captn3m0/codechef/_problems/easy/MOVES.md

 ---
 ###  All submissions for this problem are available.

 Given a square table sized NxN (3 ≤ N ≤ 5,000; rows and columns are indexed from 1) with a robot on it.
 The robot has a mission of moving from cell (1, 1) to cell (N, N) using only the directions "right" or "down".
-You are requested to find the number of different ways for the robot using exactly K turns (we define a "turn" as a right move followed immediately by a down move, or a down move followed immediately by a right move; 0 < K < 2N-2).
+You are requested to find the number of different ways for the robot using exactly K turns (we define a "turn" as a right move followed immediately by a down move, or a down move followed immediately by a right move; 0 &lt; K &lt; 2N-2).

 ### Input